libAtoms/QUIP/README.md

     The Lennard-Jones parameters in the above example is defined in the `ip.parms.LJ.xml` file.

-    Most string arguments can be replaced by '--help' and QUIP programs will  then print  a  list  of allowable  keywords  with brief  help messages as to their usage,  so e.g. `init_args=--help` will give a list of potential model  types (and some combinations).
+    Most string arguments can be replaced by `--help` and QUIP programs will  then print  a  list  of allowable  keywords  with brief  help messages as to their usage,  so e.g. `init_args=--help` will give a list of potential model  types (and some combinations).
 The parsing is recursive,  so `init_args=IP --help`  will then proceed  to list the types of interatomic potentials (IP) that are available.

-6. Some functionality is only available if you check out other packages within the QUIP tree, e.g. the `ThirdParty` (DFTB parameters, TTM3f water model), `GAP` (Gaussian Approximation Potential models) and `GAP-filler` (Gaussian Approximation Potential model training).
+6. Some functionality is only available if you check out other modules within the `QUIP/src/` directories, e.g. the `ThirdParty` (DFTB parameters, TTM3f water model), `GAP` (Gaussian Approximation Potential models) and `GAP-filler` (Gaussian Approximation Potential model training).